-Google will enable DSDS support with 5G in a future update for the Pixel 5 and Pixel 4a 5G
+Google enables DSDS support with 5G in March 2021 update for the Pixel 5 and Pixel 4a 5G

 One of the more under-appreciated features of the Pixel 5 and Pixel 4a 5G is support for Dual SIM Dual Standby (DSDS).
 The feature allow users to use two SIMs (one physical and one eSIM) to make calls and texts through one carrier and use data-only on the other.
 Unfortunately, the devices are limited to 4G networks when both SIMs are enabled, but that is apparently about to change.

 Google’s own support page explains that the Pixel 4a 5G and Pixel 5 only support 4G connectivity when both SIMs are provisioned.

 Important: Pixel 5 and Pixel 4a (5G) phones with two SIMs in use will fall back to 4G networks.
 To connect to 5G networks, temporarily turn off the SIM that isn’t set to use data.

 However, a code change posted to the Android Open Source Project (AOSP) suggests Google is configuring both devices to support DSDS and 5G networks.
 AOSP is open source and allows contributions from all developers, but the change came from Google’s own team and has been merged.

 The commit description specifically refers to changing the device configuration for “Bramble,” which is the codename for the Pixel 4a 5G.
 However, the code that’s being changed is under the device tree for “Redbull,” which is the codename for the shared device tree for the Pixel 5 (codename “Redfin”) and Pixel 4a 5G.
 So, it’s likely both devices will support DSDS and 5G networks whenever the change ends up in a public build.